Caterham Cars: Chassis variants

-In 2010 Caterham offers three different chassis variants in the UK.
+There are currently three chassis options available; Series 3, Series 5 and CSR.

+The chassis were originailly brazed at Arch Motors, but when manufacture moved to Westbury the chassis became welded.

 Series 3 (S3)

-The most popular variant retains the same dimensions and layout of the Lotus 7 Series 3.
+The most popular variant retains the dimensions and layout of the Lotus 7 Series 3.

 Series 5 (SV)

 Caterham introduced this variant in 2000 to accommodate larger drivers (space is restricted in the S3 for drivers over 6 ft tall.)

 Although visually very similar to the S3, the SV is longer, taller and wider and has significantly more space for taller and broader drivers with the added benefits of more luggage space, a larger fuel tank and more stability.
 The SV chassis is 25 kg heavier than the S3.

 CSR (Series 6)

 The CSR was launched in 2005 following extensive research and development by Caterham with the objective of creating an improved Seven.
 The CSR is based on the larger dimensions of the SV but with a substantially revised and stiffer chassis, inboard 'pushrod' front suspensions, fully independent rear suspension, improved aerodynamics, potent Cosworth engines and a new 'integrated' dashboard layout.